 Coconut water is nature's sports drink.
 Full of potassium and electrolytes, coconut water replenishes and rehydrates skin from the inside out, making it softer and younger looking.
 It's also full of antioxidants, which fight free radicals, decrease the effects of sun damage and improve the look and feel of fine lines.

 Strawberries are one of the best sources of Vitamin C, which is a powerful antioxidant, and is needed for our bodies to make collagen.
+They make a great ingredient for smoothies, not only because of their beauty benefits, but because of the pretty color as well.

 Our bodies convert the beta carotene found in carrots into retinoids, which are powerful anti-aging antioxidants that reduce inflammation and speed up the healing process.
 Carrots also contain high amounts of vitamin C, which is said to help heal skin and improve health at a cellular lever.
 Eating carrots regularly may even help the body recover faster from wounds and trauma.